-- To provide administrative support to SEND and Inclusion teams. - To input and monitor student data and produce reports as requested. - To carry out a full range of administrative tasks such as word processing, phone calls, filing, photocopying and management of resources. - To compile basic written communication and reports to parents, staff and external agencies. - To take and disseminate minutes from multi-agency and other meetings. - To support the recording and dissemination of Pastoral Support Plans - To ensure that all forms received are complete, accurate and processed correctly. - To communicate both written and orally with students, parents, staff and outside agencies. - To assist with paperwork and procedures in respect of the implementation of college behaviour policies - To answer enquiries from internal and external callers - To undertake other planned and reactive administrative duties, including support for other school leaders etc. as directed by senior management. - Support with ongoing meetings, hosting visitors. - To comply with the appropriate Government, Local Authority (LA) and the school's policies, procedures and systems. - To follow the requisite procedures and legislation regarding confidential information, e.g. the Data Protection Act. - To be proactive in the implementation of the school and Trust Equal Opportunities Policy, Health & Safety regulations and Safeguarding Policy..
+- To provide administrative support to SEND and Inclusion teams. - To input and monitor student data and produce reports as requested. - To carry out a full range of administrative tasks such as word processing, phone calls, filing, photocopying and management of resources. - To compile basic written communication and reports to parents, staff and external agencies. - To take and disseminate minutes from multi-agency and other meetings. - To support the recording and dissemination of Pastoral Support Plans. - To deal with confidential information, including on safeguarding matters, filing and recording as appropriate. - To ensure that all relevant forms received/sent are complete, accurate and processed correctly. - To communicate both written and orally with students, parents, staff and outside agencies. - To assist with paperwork and procedures in respect of the implementation of college behaviour policies. - To answer enquiries from internal and external callers. - To undertake other planned and reactive administrative duties, including support for other school leaders etc. as directed by senior management. - Support with ongoing meetings, hosting visitors. - To comply with the appropriate Government, Trust and school policies, procedures and systems. - To follow the requisite procedures and legislation regarding confidential information, e.g. the Data Protection Act. - To be proactive in the implementation of the school and Trust Equal Opportunities Policy, Health & Safety regulations and Safeguarding Policy.